Aug 17, 2020|

 Why Visit Puerto Maldonado

-People come to Puerto Maldonado to escape the hustle and bustle of everyday life and to reconnect with nature.
+Last but not least on our list of the best places to visit in Peru: The Peruvian Amazon: People come to Puerto Maldonado to escape the hustle and bustle of everyday life and to reconnect with nature.
 Puerto Maldonado is the capital city of the Madre de Dios region and is known as the gateway to the southern Amazon jungle.
 There are many lodges to stay in along the Madre de Dios River.
 Some of those lodges are located deep in the jungle and some closer to the town.
-They all offer a wide range of activities that guests can participate in to get to know the Peruvian Amazon, from river exploration to nature hikes through the rainforest.
+They all offer a wide range of activities and tours exploring the Peruvian Amazon in depth.

 Best Time to Visit Puerto Maldonado

 Puerto Maldonado is hot and humid year-round.
-The dry season, May to September, experiences the lowest rain levels and is one of the best times to visit.
-Because of its low water levels, jungle hikes are more accessible, offering visitors more opportunities to experience the exotic flora and fauna of the rainforest.
-However, in both the dry and rainy seasons, there are many excursions that lodges will offer.
+The dry season, May to September, experiences the lowest rain levels, although rain should be expected at any time during the year.
+The dry season’s lower rain levels, however, are ideal for jungle hikes.
+Still, during both the dry and rainy seasons, there are many excursions and tours that lodges will offer.

 How to Get to Puerto Maldonado

 To get to Puerto Maldonado, you must take a domestic flight from Lima or Cusco to Puerto Maldonado Airport.
-There are 1-2 flights a day from both Lima and Cusco.
-Once you arrive at the airport, your lodge will arrange boat transfers from the nearby pier.
+There are 1 – 2 flights a day from both Lima and Cusco.
+Upon arrival at the airport, your lodge will arrange a private transfer to the pier for a short boat trip to the lodge.

-Going there by bus is also possible, but it would take quite a long time.
-Approximately 36 hours from Lima and 10 hours from Cuzco.
-Therefore, land transfer is not recommended.
+Going there by bus is also possible but it would take quite a long time.
+The journey is approximately 36 hours from Lima and 10 hours from Cuzco.
+Therefore, the land transfer is not recommended.